Terrafirma Dyip draft history

 The Terrafirma Dyip first participated in the Philippine Basketball Association (PBA) draft on August 24, 2014, two months before their first PBA season.
-The Dyip (then-known as Kia Sorento) entered the league through expansion together with Blackwater Elite.
+The Dyip (then-known as Kia Sorento) entered the league through expansion together with the Blackwater Elite.

 Manny Pacquiao became the team's first draft choice, the 11th pick in the 2014 PBA draft.
+Since then, they have selected four number one draft picks: CJ Perez, Roosevelt Adams, Joshua Munzon, and most recently, Stephen Holt.